Install Visual Studio 2015

 This article applies to Visual Studio 2015.
 If you're looking for the latest Visual Studio documentation, use the version selector at the top left.
 We recommend upgrading to Visual Studio 2019.
 Download it here

 This page includes detailed information to help you with installing Visual Studio 2015, our integrated suite of productivity tools for developers.
-We've also included links to get you quickly to information about features, editions, system requirements, downloads, and more.
+We've also included links to get you quickly to information about features, system requirements, downloads, and more.

 Before we dig in to the details, here's a list of our most frequently requested links.